hevnsnt/norecognition/Hardware Recommendation for Fuzzer Performance Scaling.md

 ## **Cloud GPU Rental Solutions: A Scalable Alternative**

 While on-premise hardware offers long-term value, cloud GPU rental platforms provide an alternative model based on operational expenditure, offering immense scalability and access to the most powerful hardware available without a large upfront capital investment.
-This section evaluates the viability of this approach for the specified fuzzing campaign.1
+This section evaluates the viability of this approach for the specified fuzzing campaign.

 ### **The Cloud GPU Marketplace: Hyperscalers vs. Specialists**